AlFaiselArif/AIML-TASK-2/README.md

 Note: The original dataset is too large to preview on GitHub.
 A sample of 100 rows is available in `sample_movie_data.csv` for quick viewing.

 # Key Columns in the Dataset:
-Column Name     Description
+Column Name   :  Description
-Genre           Primary genre of the movie
+Genre         :  Primary genre of the movie
-Duration        Duration of the movie (in minutes)
+Duration      :  Duration of the movie (in minutes)
-Budget          Budget in USD
+Budget        :  Budget in USD
-Gross           Gross earnings in USD
+Gross         :  Gross earnings in USD
-Votes           Number of votes received
+Votes         :  Number of votes received
-Year            Year of release
+Year          :  Year of release
-Rating          IMDb rating of the movie
+Rating        :  IMDb rating of the movie
-Metascore       Metacritic score of the movie
+Metascore     :  Metacritic score of the movie
-Director        Director’s name
+Director      :  Director’s name
-Cast            Names of main cast members
+Cast          :  Names of main cast members
-Certificate     Age rating certificate
+Certificate   :  Age rating certificate
+Country       :  Country of origin
+Country       :  Country of origin
+Country       :  Country of origin
-Country         Country of origin
+Country       :  Country of origin
-Language        Language of the movie
+Language      :  Language of the movie

 # Tools and Libraries Used
 - *Python*